Shapshu: In Ugarit

-The 17th-15th century BCE cylinder seal AO 20138 depicts a female deity radiating wave-like solar rays, thought to be either Shapash or the Hittite Sun goddess of Arinna.
-Azize favours an identification of the figure as Shapash due to the absence of the Sun Goddess of Arinna's characteristic headgear and the presence of two mountain peaks he interprets as the twin peaks of Mount Sapan.
+The 17th-15th century BCE cylinder seal AO 20138 depicts a female deity radiating wave-like solar rays, thought to be either Shapshu or the Hittite Sun goddess of Arinna.
+Azize favours an identification of the figure as Shapshu due to the absence of the Sun Goddess of Arinna's characteristic headgear and the presence of two mountain peaks he interprets as the twin peaks of Mount Sapan.